eko-nr/gensyn-rl-swarm-runner/README.md

 ## 🔒 Security Recommendations

+- Keep your `.env` file secure and never share your `HUGGINGFACE_ACCESS_TOKEN`
+- Set appropriate file permissions for `.env`: `chmod 600 .env`
 - Regularly backup your swarm.pem file using `sh ./swarm_manager/backup_swarm.sh`
 - Keep your rl-swarm version updated with `sh ./version_updater/update_latest_version.sh`
 - Store backups of swarm.pem in a secure location (backups are saved in backup/ directory)
 - Monitor logs regularly for any suspicious activity
 - Use strong passwords and SSH keys for VPS access
 - Use recovery function when needed with `sh ./swarm_manager/recovery_swarm.sh`
+- Never commit `.env` files to version control if they contain sensitive tokens